Risheywa Jewellery, Boho Macrame Jewelery in Himachal, India

 About Risheywa Handicrafts Himachal Pradesh

-The Handcrafted jewellery pieces from Risheywa are so unique that you will not find the same piece anywhere else in the world.
+The Handcrafted Boho jewellery pieces from Risheywa are so unique that you will not find the same piece anywhere else in the world.
 These are intricate designs with improvisations at every step so each piece has its own charm and looks elegant.
 Handmade Macrame pieces of jewellery last for years.
 So handle them well and wear them on daily basis.
 Veda uses natural objects that she found in her travels or upcycled pieces in most designs.
 It maintains sustainability in her work and good for nature.
 She also uses upcycled material to pack and ship each item.

-Veda displays her jewellery at Hangout Rooftop Bar of Kasauli Regency on most weekends.
+Veda displays her Boho jewellery at Hangout Rooftop Bar of Kasauli Regency on most weekends.
 She takes active part in Kasauli Open Mic every Sunday (one of the Musical Evenings at Hangout).
-Veda plays guitar, ukulele while singing in different languages like Arabic, Spanish, Persian, Hebrew, Pahari, Kashmiri, Punjabi, Nepalese, Hindi and English.
-So she can also speak in most of these languages.
+Veda plays guitar, ukulele while singing in different Indian and Foreign languages like Arabic, Spanish, Persian, Hebrew, Pahari, Kashmiri, Punjabi, Nepalese, Hindi and English.
+Definitely she can also speak in most of these languages.

-Veda has learnt most of her creative arts and languages while travelling.
+Veda has learnt most of her creative arts, Boho Jewelery making and languages while travelling in India and Abroad.
 She started travelling alone at the age of 17 and her first solo was to Dharamkot and Bhagsu.
 Now at 23 she continues to pack her bags and move around.